SF2930 Regression Analysis - Course log and updates

 We further recall the properties of ridge regression which shrinks the regression coefficients by imposing a penalty on the their size, and derive an equivalent (constraint) form of writing the ridge problem.
 It is important to understand that there is one to one correspondence between the shrinkage and constraint parameters in both formulations (see sections 6.2, 6.8 in the book Intro to statistical learning, and compare (6.5) with (6.9)).
 It is also important to understand that when there are many correlated variables in the linear model (i.e multicollinearity problem), their coefficients can become poorly determined and demonstrate high variance.
 This problem can be alleviated by imposing the size constraint on the coefficients, i.e performing ridge regression.

 The best subsets regression approach was discussed in detail (also called for all possible subsets regression models, which unfortunately will quickly huge, be sure that you understand why).
 Objective criteria for selecting the "best" model have been discussed.
 It is important to understand that different criteria can lead to different "best" models.
-Go through section 10.1.3 where the R²-value, its adjusted version, MSE and Mallows' Cp-statistic are presented and the relationship between these is discussed.
+Go through section 10.1.3 where the R²-value adjusted version, MSE and Mallows' Cp-statistic are presented and the relationship between these is discussed.
 Be sure that you understand why these measures are suitable for selection of the optimal modes when using all possible subsets strategy.
 Check example 10.1 and related tables and graphs and be sure that you understand how to choose an optimal model based on above mentioned criterion.
 During the next lecture, I will present more details on some measures of the "best" models

 Lecture 9: summary and reading instructions.